Gauging tensor networks with belief propagation: The belief propagation gauging method

+An alternative standard procedure for gauging a MPS or TTN into the orthogonal or canonical form involves taking QR decompositions (or some other orthogonal decomposition) of what would be, in the language of belief propagation, the square roots of the message tensors absorbed into the site tensors \cite{Schollwoeck2011}.
+This amounts to performing the MPS message tensor update shown in Eq. (\ref{Eq:MPSBPEquation}) using a QR decomposition $M^{\frac{1}{2}}_{v-1,v} T_v = Q_{v,v+1} M^{\frac{1}{2}}_{v,v+1}$ (or $T_v M^{\frac{1}{2}}_{v+1,v} = M^{\frac{1}{2}}_{v-1,v} Q_{v,v-1}$ in the case of a right to left update).
+After squaring, the resulting message tensors would still satisfy the relations in Eqs. (\ref{Eq:MPSBPEquation}) and (\ref{Eq:MPSBPIdentity}).
+This has the advantage that the square root message tensors can be found to higher precision, though at the cost of performing QR decompositions.
+An analogous `square root' belief propagation update can be performed for arbitrary tensor networks \cite{Gray2023} using QR decompositions to perform square root message tensor updates:

 which can be iterated to find a set of fixed point square root message tensors $\left\{M^{\frac{1}{2}}_{e},M^{\frac{1}{2}}_{\bar{e}}\right\}$.
 These can then be directly used for transforming the network into the Vidal gauge with Eqs. (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}), and (\ref{Eq:LambdaV}).
 As in the MPS case this can have the advantage of providing higher numerical precision.
-To avoid some of this higher cost, one can first converge using the standard message tensor updates from Eq. (\ref{Eq:BPEquation}) and then switch to the square root message tensor update in Eq. (\ref{Eq:SqrtBPEquation}).
-Note that this is closely related to the `simple update gauging' method which we review in Appendix \ref{appendix:a}.
-Like BP gauging, gauging using the square root belief propagation procedure has an advantage over simple update gauging that re-gauging only needs to be performed at the end.
+To avoid some of the higher cost due to performing QR decompositions (or some other orthogonal decomposition), one can first converge using the standard message tensor updates from Eq. (\ref{Eq:BPEquation}) and then switch to the square root message tensor update in Eq. (\ref{Eq:SqrtBPEquation}), similar to procedures formulated for gauging MPS \cite{Haegeman2017, Fishman2018, Vanderstraeten2019a}.
+Note that this is closely related to the `simple update gauging' method which we review in Appendices \ref{appendix:a} and \ref{appendix:b}.
+Specifically, a square root BP update step is analogous to steps \textbf{i-iii)} of Fig. \ref{fig:SimpleUpdateGaugeStep} but, unlike in simple update gauging, regauging is only performed in the final iteration after the square root message tensors are converged.
+This avoids repeatedly performing gauge transformations at each message tensor update, which is done at every bond update in simple update gauging (steps \textbf{iv-viii)} of Fig. \ref{fig:SimpleUpdateGaugeStep}).